ZeroBone/TQBFIP/README.md

 # TQBFIP

 In complexity theory, it is well known that IP = PSPACE ([Shamir's Theorem](https://dl.acm.org/doi/10.1145/146585.146609)).
 It is not hard to see why IP is contained in PSPACE, so it suffices to show that PSPACE is contained in IP, which is done by constructing an interactive proof for TQBF (IP is closed under polynomial-time Karp reductions).
-This project contains an implementation of the interactive proof protocol for TQBF presented in [Shamir's paper](https://dl.acm.org/doi/10.1145/146585.146609), with the use of the linearization operator introduced by Shen in [this paper](https://dl.acm.org/doi/10.1145/146585.146613).
+This project contains an implementation of the mentioned interactive proof protocol for TQBF presented in [Shamir's paper](https://dl.acm.org/doi/10.1145/146585.146609), with the use of the linearization operator introduced by Shen in [this paper](https://dl.acm.org/doi/10.1145/146585.146613).
 For example, this project can be used to obtain a concrete interactive transcript of the communication between the prover and the verifier (see below for more details).

 Apart from the implementation of the protocol itself, this project contains a clean, detailed & generic renderer of a video animation for the entire protocol.
 The goal of this animation is to visualize how exactly everything works in the protocol, both before as well as during the communication.
 Concretely, the following stages are animated:

 * Arithmetization, that is, the conversion of the QBF matrix into a polynomial
 * Communication between the prover and the verifier, that is, how the prover shows the validity of the QBF sentence and how the verifier interactively checks that the proof being presented is indeed correct.

 Overall, this project is intended to be used for educational purposes.
+See [this blog post](https://zerobone.net/blog/cs/ip-pspace/) for a clear description of the protocol, the relevant technical details and the visualizations generated using this project.

 ## Installation